-Ironically the Cuban Convertible Peso has never really been convertible by the meaning of that word used in international finance.
+Ironically the Cuban Convertible Peso was never really convertible by the meaning of that word used in international finance.
 Tourists could normally change a few leftover CUCs at the airport when leaving Cuba.
 But international companies operating in Cuba always had tremendous difficulty turning profits earned in CUCs into dollars, pounds or euros to pay dividends to their shareholders.
 And Cuban state enterprises could have millions of CUCs in the bank, but would need to go through an approval process that involved the highest levels of Cuban government to be allowed to spend that money outside of Cuba.

-For years through the 1990s and 2000s, the system of having one type of cuban money for ‘foreign’ things and people, and another for ‘national’ things and people continued reasonably smoothly.
+For years through the 1990s and 2000s, the system of having one type of Cuban money for ‘foreign’ things and people, and another for ‘national’ things and people continued reasonably smoothly.
 But by the 2010s, Cubans were acquiring more CUCs through private businesses that dealt with foreigners, and buying more imported goods priced in CUC.
 It was realised that it was inefficient to have two parallel currencies and slowly it came to pass that most shops and businesses would accept payment in either CUC or CUP, at the prevailing exchange rate.

 Contrary to belief among some visitors to Cuba, there have been no restrictions on changing between the two currencies for many years, and it’s not generally possible to live cheaply by getting ‘Cuban-only’ prices accessible only to those with CUP.
 It’s simply that higher-end restaurants would express prices in CUC, and basic foodstuffs like rice and beans would be priced in CUP; it’s possible to live cheaply by buying cheap food rather than eating in high-end restaurants.